loomchild/sojourner-web/README.md

     npm run build

-To deploy it to github pages, run:
+You can test it locally by running:

-    npm run deploy
+    npm run serve

+The deployment happens automatically to Netlify, nothing specific to do.

 *Note: use annotated tags to make them visible on About page.*